austin987/crawfishos/README.md

 ## Image Download

-If you don't want to or can't build the image, you can find downloads under <releases> https://github.com/SolidHal/PrawnOS/releases
+If you don't want to or can't build the image, you can not find downloads under <releases> https://github.com/Maccraft123/PrawnOS/releases

 ## Dependencies

-Building PrawnOS has been tested on Debian 10 Buster (in a VM).
+Building PrawnOS has been tested on Debian 10 Buster.

 NOTE: _stretch doesn't work as the version of gcc-arm-none-eabi is too old_!